 In 2011, Gary was an invited Scholar/Artist at University of California, Santa Barbara at the Allosphere Lab within the California Nanosystems Institute.
 Since 2012 Gary has made an annual sojourn to UCSB's Kavli Center for Theoretical Physics (KITP) as a visiting Artist-in-Residence.

-Smaby is a cum laude graduate of St. Olaf College with majors in East Asian Studies and Art.
-While Gary and his wife Nanci still maintain their home in a converted loft on the historic Minneapolis riverfront; the pair make seasonal migrations between their homes/studios in the north woods of Minnesota and the California desert.
+Smaby is a cum laude graduate of St. Olaf College with majors in East Asian Studies and Art (photography/film making).
+Gary and his wife Nanci make seasonal migrations between their homes/studios in the north woods of Minnesota and the California desert.